“She awake yet?” Squall asked groggily as he rolled on to his side and looked at Selphie.

 In the middle of the night, two eyes opened in the darkness and looked around warily.
 Fingers twitched, coming to life, and began to pull at the restraints binding them to the hard surface.
 Hair fell across skin as the figure sat up, pulling off bandages, curiously exploring the limbs, the bed, looking for any sort of light and finding only trackers and heart-beat regulators.

 Selphie was confused.
 She found a needle in her arm and gently eased it out, replacing the bandage there and then capping the tube so none of the liquid would flow out.
 Looking around she slowly slipped off the bed and tested the strength in her legs by taking a practice step.
-Wobbling she fell, as blood rushed to her face.
+Wobbling, she fell as blood rushed to her face and pins and needles flooded her limbs.
 Her hands darted out to catch herself and she crashed into the bed beside her.
 A person.
 Selphie shrieked and back-stepped once more.
 Her palm slammed against the closest wall, smacking a row of the lights on.
 Seifer.
 His face half in shadow.
-Selphie screamed and fell over her bed before stumbling out of the doctor’s office.
-She couldn’t remember what day it was, or how she had been knocked out, nor why she had had so many needles in her.
+Selphie's breath caught in her throat and she fell over her bed before stumbling out of the doctor’s office.
+She couldn’t remember what day it was, or how long she had been knocked out, nor why she had had so many needles in her.
 The stairs seemed impossibly high that night, and the girl crawled up them, each arm stretching out as far as it could to get her to the next step.

 Swaying down the hallway, the delirious SeeD tried to find her room but she was having a terrible time seeing.
 The numbers were so blurry now, and Selphie squinted, trying to make them out.
 Behind her something drew near and she turned around, her fists tightening to fend off whatever was coming her way.
 Unintentionally she stepped towards it, and her lack of balance threw her into the figure, the solid blackness crashed against her cheek.